ellisvalentiner/AlphaVantage.jl/README.md

 ## Features

 * Intraday prices for stocks, currencies and cryptocurrencies.
-* Daily, weekly and monthly prices for stocks, currencies and cryptocurrencies.
+* Daily, weekly and monthly prices for stocks, currencies, cryptocurrencies, and commodities.
 * Technical indicators for stock prices.
 * Crypto currency health index from Flipside Crypto.
 * Fundamental data for stocks.